Mike E. Clark

-Michael Earl Clark (born December 25, 1962) is an American record producer and DJ from Michigan, best known for working with the Insane Clown Posse, Kid Rock, Prozak and Mickey Avalon.
+Michael Earl Clark (born December 25, 1962) is an American record producer and DJ from Michigan, best known for working with Insane Clown Posse, Kid Rock, Prozak and Mickey Avalon.
 Clark has also worked with George Clinton, Patti Smith and R.L.
 Burnside.

 Biography

 Clark was born on December 25, 1962, and raised in Roseville, Michigan, He took an early interest in music and the first album Clark received was a greatest hits compilation by Sonny & Cher as a Valentine's Day gift from his mother.
 Clark later discovered Warren Zevon, Elton John, The Rolling Stones, Sex Pistols and The Stooges.
 After graduating from high school, Clark took classes on music production at the Recording Institute in Eastpointe, Michigan, and soon got a job at The Disc Ltd.

 Clark worked as an assistant engineer on Patti Smith's "Wild Leaves", the B-side of the single "People Have the Power", which appeared on Smith's 1988 album Dream of Life.
 During this period, Clark met Kid Rock, and helped produce demos that led to Jive Records signing the aspiring rapper.
-Clark's talent for producing hip hop music earned him the nickname "The Funky Honky".
+Clark's talent for producing hip-hop earned him the nickname "The Funky Honky".
 In 1989, he helped engineer (and played keyboard on) the debut album of Esham.

 For Kid Rock's debut album, Grits Sandwiches for Breakfast, Clark produced the single "Yo-Da-Lin In The Valley".
 During the recording of Insane Clown Posse's Carnival of Carnage, the group's manager, Alex Abbiss, hired Clark to produce the album, which featured appearances from Esham and Kid Rock.
 Clark continued to work with the group and various associated acts on its label, Psychopathic Records.
 Clark has been involved with the production of albums by George Clinton, R. L. Burnside, and Primal Scream.

 In 2000, Clark began working on Dark Lotus' debut album, Tales from the Lotus Pod, and Insane Clown Posse's sixth and seventh albums, Bizzar and Bizaar, but had a falling-out with members Violent J and Shaggy 2 Dope.
 According to Clark, "It seemed like too much was going on, and I wasn't sure about the material.
 I needed a break.
 I was frazzled, we weren't getting along, so that was it."
 Clark produced four songs for Tales from the Lotus Pod; the album's production was completed by Twiztid producer Fritz the Cat.